Sorry, but this event is SOLD OUT.

-Today’s ocean of data is vast and continues to rise by nearly 2.5 billion GB each day.
+Today’s ocean of data is vast and continues to rise by 2.5 quintillion bytes a day.
 Currents of facts and figures steer decision-making and keep businesses afloat.
 For designers, the ability to hone one’s craft and translate tedious figures into compelling visuals is a wave worth catching, as big data = big design opportunity for creative teams.

 Join us as Christopher Laubenthal, Information Designer with Lockton Companies, LLC shares his experience of becoming a data visualization specialist, provides practical insight for capitalizing on this tsunami of information, and offers strategies for working with your team to perfect engaging and effective stories through data.